FIS Modern Banking Platform

 Popular merchant payment services options include:

-- Retail merchant accounts: Retail merchant accounts are designed to help the average product-oriented business with a physical storefront.
+- Retail merchant accounts: are designed to help the average product-oriented business with a physical storefront.
 The merchant account makes your business the merchant of record.
 The accounts may be provided by a third party processor or an acquiring bank and serve to connect you to the card networks and issuing banks.
 This traditional type of merchant account comes with several options for card-reading hardware, such as the basic POS system or credit card terminal.
 These systems are designed for dealing with physical cards and related security issues, and must be upgraded as new requirements come about.

-- Internet merchant accounts: Internet merchant accounts are designed specifically for eCommerce businesses that process credit cards online.
+- Internet merchant accounts: are designed specifically for eCommerce businesses that process credit cards online.
 If your business is primarily or entirely online, this is a cost-effective solution that provides multiple payment options and a secure online portal for customers to make purchases.
 Note that payment options do differ between online and retail markets; it's more likely for online consumers to prefer PayPal compatibility, for example.

 - MOTO (Mail order/telephone order) merchant accounts: These accounts are designed specifically for telephone or mail order companies.
 These days, such services are often bundled into online or retail options, but are sometimes available as a standalone service.